junjameshan/imdb_top_100_movies/README.md

 * What are the important metrics to analyze for each segmentation breakdown? (i.e. genre, category, year, etc.)
 * Is there a correlation between the total gross of a movie compared to that of the other attributes within the dataset?

+## Segmentation Analysis

+The first segmentation analysis performed to analyze the key metrics for was the year bracket.